 Again, here are two very simple additions that swimmers should know about themselves, and coaches should remind swimmers about… as well as knowing the limits of the swimmers.

 Knowing your REAL stroke count takes time.
-While push offs are pretty easy to see, there will be variations on stroke count based on the speed of the swim, the distance of the swim, the intensity.
-Swimmers should be aware of “what is acceptible” for them, and they should frequently check to see how they’re doing.
-While understanding what it takes to count strokes, while counting laps, while keeping track of what number repeat you’re on, while knowing when you’re supposed to leave for the next swim… sounds like a lot, all of these become part of being a better swimmer.
+While push-offs are pretty easy to see, there will be variations on stroke count based on the speed of the swim, the distance of the swim, the intensity.
+Swimmers should be aware of “what is acceptable” for them, and they should frequently check to see how they’re doing.
+While understanding what it takes to count strokes while counting laps while keeping track of what number repeat you’re on while knowing when you’re supposed to leave for the next swim… sounds like a lot, all of these become part of being a better swimmer.
 I think a better word for all of this would be AWARENESS.

 Here’s a simpler way to become aware.
 Start during your next warm-up.
-Swim with a smooth, long stroke, and count your strokes.
-While this will be a bit extreme, it gives you the idea of what you’re capable of.
-During your practice, spot check your strokes.
+Swim with a smooth, long-stroke, and count your strokes.
+While this will be a bit extreme, it gives you an idea of what you’re capable of.
+During your practice, spot-check your strokes.
 When you really start to feel bad, stroke falling apart, having a hard time making the interval… spot check a length there.
 If you’re more than a few strokes higher, you have to ask yourself if what you’re teaching yourself is what’s going to make you a better swimmer.
 Remember, very fit people without the technical mastery of swimming, have a very difficult time swimming smoothly, easily, or fast.

 We’ll leave it at that… two things… where you break out, and an awareness of how many strokes you take.
 Making those two parameters a constant and consistent part of every practice will add a new level of honesty to each practice, and long term… make you a much better swimmer.